abrennec/sose20_cc2/03_oop/readme.md

 ```
 ---
-Check out this screencast to learn about object-oriented programming with C++:
+Check out this screencast to get started with object-oriented programming with C++:

 *Attention: The video may take a couple of minutes to load.*

 [![oop intro](assets/screencast.png)]()

+You'll find the [corresponding illustration](additional_material/oop_intro_screencast.pdf) in the additional_material folder.

 ---